devitocodes/devito/README.md

 place to start, with lots of examples and tutorials.

-The [website](https://www.devitoproject.org/) also provides access to other info, including documentation and instructions for citing us.
+The [website](https://www.devitoproject.org/) also provides access to other information, including documentation and instructions for citing us.

 ## Performance